-Such a task was the deployment of 33 Field Wing, in October 1969.
+One such non-roulement task was the deployment of 33 Field Wing, in October 1969.
 The Wing relieved a RM Commando and undertook the whole security of the border except in County Londonderry.
 This meant that the Corps had at least 5 Squadrons in theatre at any one time.
 The main action of the tour was the Reserve flights participation in the Omagh Floods of 1989.
 In 1972, 26 Squadron, a Bofors L40/70 Sqn, stationed in West Germany at RAF Gutersloh, was deployed under command of 16 AD Regiment RA, stationed in Dortmund, to Londonderry.

 The Wing deployment had an Army Battery under command because of 51 Squadron’s move to Wittering.
 The Squadron excelled in their allotted task of policing the Old Walled City of Londonderry.
 Casualties occurred due to bombings in the close-packed streets, which included the Squadron 2 i/c and one of the Flight’s Flight Sergeants.
 This happened on the first day that they took over responsibility for the city and were caught by a classic “double bluff” by the bombers, the first bomb having exploded relatively harmlessly, the second positioned to catch the Security Forces follow up.
-2 other airmen were injured during an evacuation of a bar when a device exploded prematurely.
+Two other airmen were injured during an evacuation of a bar when a device exploded prematurely.
 Other non-main task deployments occurred: some of short duration, others were of a reserve nature, like the Ulster Workers Strike of 1974.
 Much later in the campaign both 2 and 15 Squadrons did stints in Andersons Town in Belfast.